Sara Rabon

 Overview

-Sara is an MA/PhD student in Rhetoric, Politics, and Culture and pursuing a PhD minor in Science and Technology Studies (STS).
-Utilizing her transdisciplinary background, she studies how black-boxed technological design choices interact with online user communication abilities and rhetorical decisions.
-She hopes to provide a humanistic perspective to the world of software design and technical expertise to the world of communication, ultimately bridging the disciplines.
+Sara is a PhD student in Rhetoric, Politics, and Culture with a minor in Science and Technology Studies (STS).
+Drawing on her background in computer science, she investigates the social construction of digital technologies through discursive practices across different social worlds and arenas.
+Her work peers into the abstracted layers of digital and physical infrastructures that foreclose individual possibilities, constitute ontologies, and inform the broader societal integration of technologies.
+Ultimately, she hopes to provide a humanistic perspective to the world of the digital and technical expertise to the world of communication, ultimately bridging the disciplines.

 Education